 The major turning point for my writing was an ever worsening back injury.
 Unable to enjoy much of the athletic activities I once had, I looked toward other less lumbar-intensive pursuits, namely hunting and writing.
 It wasn’t until a microdiscectomy in 2012 permanently sidelined me from most recreational athletics that I heard a squeaky voice echoing from some dusty corner of my personality.
 “You needn’t robust, functioning intervertebral material to play with me,” he told me.
 It was my inner-nerd.
 I answered his call and let him out in the open for as long as his sickly pale complexion would tolerate direct sunlight.
 He’s built up strength in the years since and now has a permanent seat in my pantheon on personalities.

-once twice three many times, and done all that I could to study the craft and hone my skills.
+After 7 long years of writing and revising an epic fantasy novel, I turned my pursuits to children’s fiction.
+My first novel in The Techno Wizard series is slated for publication in March of 2018 and I am stoked.
 I love the fantasy genre.
 I yearn to not only be a consumer of it, but a contributor, not just a commenter, but a creator.
 It is this drive that has kept me going at this much longer than sanity would suggest I should.

 My left brain has had center stage in my life for quite sometime, and it has rewarded me well, but this site is a playground for Mike Thayer’s right brain.
 Like most playgrounds, the equipment can be equal parts fun and dangerous.
 I fully expect to fall off the merry-go-round a few times, but the potential of falling is what makes it exciting in the first place.
 Let’s do this.